Feneric/Minima/README.rst

 Status
 ------

 This project is at version 1.1.
-It should be completely playable from beginning to end.
+It is completely playable from beginning to end.

 Many features of the Ultima series as played on the C128 work.
 You can move around and explore the world map and enter towns and dungeons.
 Town views and dungeon views